-- The Regional Transit Signal Priority (TSP) Implementation Program made further progress in 2017. - RTA staff developed and executed grant amendments with Pace and CDOT to implement TSP on portions of Milwaukee Avenue, and with the CTA and CDOT to design and implement TSP on the Central and Northern portions of Ashland Avenue corridor. - RTA staff provided project management for RTA's contract with URS/AECOM for systems engineering and program management services.
-The contract was amended in the 4th Quarter to provide a cost increase and 2-year extension of professional services. - RTA staff provided technical support while CTA and CDOT prepared for and began implementation of TSP on the Western Avenue corridor.
-Implementation is expected to be completed by CTA and CDOT in 2018. - Pace initiated contracts for Priority Request Server (PRS) software development/production and continued design work in preparation for TSP implementation on Milwaukee Avenue in 2018. - CTA and CDOT completed bench testing of the Peek PRS software modifications. - Pace completed bench testing of the Econolite PRS software modifications and the Trapeze Priority Request Generator (PRG) software modifications. - o Initiation of interoperability testing with the Pace/Trapeze PRG and CTA/CDOT/Peek PRS is expected to begin in early 2018.
+- The Regional Transit Signal Priority (TSP) Implementation Program made further progress in 2018. - RTA staff managed grants with Pace and CDOT to implement TSP on portions of Milwaukee Avenue and other corridors, and with the CTA and CDOT to implement TSP on Western Avenue and to design and implement TSP on the Central and Northern portions of Ashland Avenue. - RTA staff provided project management for RTA's contract with URS/AECOM for systems engineering and program management services.
+The focus of work during 2018 and 2019 is interoperability testing and documentation of performance measures. - RTA staff provided technical support while CTA and CDOT began implementation of TSP on the Western Avenue corridor.
+Installation of communication equipment was completed in 2018 and installation of new traffic signal controllers is expected to be completed by CTA and CDOT in 2019. - Pace completed development of the Priority Request Server (PRS) and completed bench testing of all system components in 2018 and purchased equipment in preparation for TSP implementation on Milwaukee Avenue in 2019. - The RTA Interagency Signage Program made further progress in 2018. - Completed fabrication and installation of signage at Bundle 1 locations; Elgin, Harvey, Lake-Cook Road, Lisle, Mayfair-Montrose, Museum Campus, and Naperville. - Prepared design plans and Information for Bid (IFB) package for Bundle 2 locations; Irving Park, Jefferson Park, Main Street-Evanston, Oak Park, Waukegan, and Wheaton.